hashicorp/consul/website/source/docs/connect/proxies/managed-deprecated.html.md

 Consul.
 They were enabled via basic configurations within the service definition.

--> **Consul 1.3.0 deprecates Managed Proxies completely.** It's _strongly_
+!> **Consul 1.6.0 removes Managed Proxies completely.**
-recommended you do not build anything using Managed proxies and consider using [sidecar service registrations](/docs/connect/proxies/sidecar-service.html) instead.
+This documentation is provided for prior versions only.
+You may consider using [sidecar service registrations](/docs/connect/proxies/sidecar-service.html) instead.

-Even though this was a beta feature, managed proxies will continue to work at least until Consul 1.6 to prevent disruption to demonstration and proof-of-concept deployments of Consul Connect.
-Anyone using managed proxies though should aim to change their workflow as soon as possible to avoid issues with a later upgrade.
+Managed proxies have been deprecated since Consul 1.3 and have been fully removed in Consul 1.6.
+Anyone using Managed Proxies should aim to change their workflow as soon as possible to avoid issues with a later upgrade.

-While the current functionality will remain present for a few major releases, **new and known issues will not be fixed**.
+**new and known issues will not be fixed**.

 ## Deprecation Rationale